MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Core-Support.md

 ![PowerShell Core branch lifecycle][lifecycle-chart]

-The Modern Lifecycle Policy also requires that Microsft give customers 12 months notice before discontinuing support for a product (i.e. PowerShell Core).
+The Modern Lifecycle Policy also requires that Microsoft give customers 12 months notice before discontinuing support for a product (i.e. PowerShell Core).

 Eventually, we expect PowerShell Core will adopt the "long-term servicing" approach where we would require only servicing and security updates to stay in support on a specific branch/version of 6.x.